Easy Mexican Rice

 Tomato sauce added to stockpot

-After it’s done, if you want, add in a few thawed green peas and chopped carrots or red bell pepper
+After it’s done, if you want, add in a few thawed frozen green peas and chopped carrots or red bell pepper.

-Serve this easy Mexican dish as a side or as the base to a “rice” bowl with beans, chicken or avocado!
+Serve this easy Mexican dish as a side or as the base to a “rice bowl” with beans, Mexican chicken, beef, corn or avocado!

 Doubling the recipe? read on…

-Just brown 1-2 cups at time, then add all the browned rice to the stockpot and continue, adjusting ingredients accordingly.
+Just brown 1-2 cups of long grain rice at time, then add all the browned rice to the large stockpot or Dutch oven and continue the recipe, adjusting ingredient quantities accordingly.

 ♥ If you make this recipe, please scroll down and leave a rating and comment !
 I love to hear from you!